davidpaulsson/gatsby-source-airtable-next/CONTRIBUTING.md

 # Welcome to Gatsby Plugin Starter docs contributing guide <!-- omit in toc -->

-Thank you for your interest in contributing to the Gatsby Plugin Starter.
+Thank you for your interest in contributing to gatsby-source-airtable-next.

 Both [code](https://github.com/davidpaulsson/gatsby-source-airtable-next/blob/main/CONTRIBUTING.md#contribute-with-code) and [other types](https://github.com/davidpaulsson/gatsby-source-airtable-next/blob/main/CONTRIBUTING.md#contribute-in-other-ways) of contributions are welcome.